mc-rtc/mc-rtc-superbuild/README.md

 4. Build each project in the `${BUILD_DESTINATION}/${PROJECT}` folder and install it in the provided `${CMAKE_INSTALL_PREFIX}`

 You can then use the projects that were built and clone by the superbuild as you would use projects you built and clone yourself.
 If you modify some projects, the superbuild will pick up on it and rebuild its dependents.

+#### Note

+On Linux and macOS, all commands of the form `cmake --build ${FOLDER} --config RelWithDebInfo --target ${TARGET}` can also be run by `make ${TARGET}` in `${FOLDER}`.
+In particular, you can start a build by simply doing `make` in the build folder.

+You should avoid running something like `make -jN`.
+This will build up to `N` projects in parallel but each project will run its own parallelized build and that will likely be too much for your machine RAM or CPU.

 Separate clone and build
 ==